What is Botox?

 - Drooping eyelids

-Botox injections are also not recommended for people who are pregnant, think they are pregnant, or planning to become pregnant.
+Botox injections are also not recommended for pregnant people or those planning to become pregnant.

 How Much Does Botox Cost?

-Insurance typically does not cover cosmetic Botox injections, so people usually pay out of pocket.
+Insurance typically doesn’t cover cosmetic Botox injections, so people usually pay out of pocket.

 Alternative Treatments

-While Botox freezes muscles, fillers add volume and fullness to thinning skin, minimizing the signs of aging.
+While Botox freezes muscles, dermal fillers add volume and fullness to thin, loose skin, minimizing the signs of aging.

-Homeopathic and positive lifestyle changes can also slow the signs of aging and promote smoother and younger skin.
-Botox alternatives include:
+Positive lifestyle changes can slow the signs of aging and promote smoother and younger-looking skin.

 - Drink lots of water